Investment Banking vs. Private Equity: What is the Difference?

 In the following post, we’ll compare the industry, roles, culture/lifestyle, compensation, and skills to compare and contrast both careers in detail accurately.

 Simply put, investment banking is an advisory/capital raising service, while private equity is an investment business.

 - Investment Banking → An investment bank advises clients on transactions like mergers and acquisitions, restructuring, as well as facilitating capital-raising.
 Investment bankers generate income by collecting fees for their advisory services on corporate transactions.

-Private equity firms, on the other hand, are groups of investors that use collected pools of capital from wealthy individuals, pension funds, insurance companies, endowments, etc. to invest in businesses.
+- Private Equity → PE firms, on the other hand, are groups of investors that use collected pools of capital from wealthy individuals, pension funds, insurance companies, endowments, etc. to invest in businesses.
 In short, PE investors are investors, not advisors.
-Read how a basic LBO works.

 The two business models do intersect.
 Investment banks (often through a dedicated group within the bank focused on financial sponsors) will pitch buyout ideas with the aim of convincing a PE shop to pursue a deal.
 Additionally, a full-service investment bank will seek to provide financing for PE deals.

 Investment Banking vs. Private Equity: Differences in Functions?

 The entry-level investment banking analyst/associate has three primary tasks: pitch book creation, modeling, and administrative work.